fzuo/homepage/docs/index.md

 <br>
 I am also the graduate program director at the department of computer science.
 If you are a prospective student interested in our programs, or if you are already enrolled and need advisement about your college journey, please email <csgrad@uco.edu>. <br>

 ## News and Ads

 - Our department has created a strong hands-on cybersecurity program.
 Please find more information <a href="https://uco-cyber.github.io/education/">here</a>.

 - I will serve on the program committee of <a href="https://asiaccs2025.hust.edu.vn/">ASIACCS'25</a>.
 Please consider submitting your novel work.

-- I will join the Editorial Board of <a href="https://dl.acm.org/journal/toce">ACM Transactions on Computing Education</a> as an associate editor.
-We look forward to receiving your excellent paper.

 - I received the RCSA travel grant and will participate in the 33rd CCSC Rocky Mountain Conference at Flagstaff, Arizona (Oct.
 18-19, 2024).